gatling/frontline-doc/content/reference/current/installation/ansible/index.md

   frontline.yml
 ```

-### Running FrontLine
+### Running Gatling Enterprise

-Services will be configured for each installed components of Gatling FrontLine.
+Services will be configured for each installed components of Gatling Enterprise.
 They will automatically start on boot.

 You can control them with the `service`/`systemctl` command: